MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Invoke-Command.md

 The list of computers includes the localhost value, which represents the local computer.

-The command uses the *ConfigurationName* parameter to specify an alternate session configuration for Windows PowerShell and the *ScriptBlock* parameter to specify the command.
+The command uses the *ConfigurationName* parameter to specify an alternate session configuration for PowerShell and the *ScriptBlock* parameter to specify the command.

 In this example, the command in the script block gets the events in the Windows PowerShell event log on each remote computer.